-Record Product's Serial Number Here:

-Note: If product has no serial number, record month and year of purchase instead.

-Note: Some parts are listed and shown for illustration purposes only, and are not available individually as replacement parts.
-Specify UPC 792363564045 when ordering parts.
+Dogard Broductic Soviet November Heres Record Product's Serial Number Here: - Note: ourchase instead Note: Some parts are listed and shown fondividually as replacement parts.
+Specify r illustration purposes only, a and are not available

-Limited 90 Day Warranty
+LIMITED 90 DAYS WARRANTY

 Harbor Freight Tools Co. makes every effort to assure that its products meet high quality and durability standards, and warrants to the original purchaser that this product is free from defects in materials and workmanship for the period of 90 days from the date of purchase.
 This warranty does not apply to damage due directly or indirectly, to misuse, abuse, negligence or accidents, repairs or alterations outside our facilities, criminal activity, improper installation, normal wear and tear, or to lack of maintenance.
 We shall in no event be liable for death, injuries to persons or property, or for incidental, contingent, special or consequential damages arising from the use of our product.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation of exclusion may not apply to you.
 THIS WARRANTY IS EXPRESSLY IN LIEU OF ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING THE WARRANTIES OF MERCHANTABILITY AND FITNESS.